 3. VITAMINS ABCDEK Mnemonic

-Which is the Best Mnemonic for Developing a Good Differential Diagnosis?
+Which Mnemonic is Best for Creating a Good Differential Diagnosis?

 Ultimately, that's up to you and whichever one you remember best.
 If memorization is a challenge for you or if you are struggling to keep up in your medical education program, then learn to study smarter.

 Be sure to improve your clinical thinking with our differential diagnosis tool.
 Below, you can view the infographic with all three techniques together along with some helpful bonus tips.

 That was just part of my medicolegal conversation with PA Blumm.
 You can also learn his insightful take on the medico-legal importance of a good differential diagnosis.